Maïa Beyrouti

 Material research

-Historical and cultural contexts
+Historical & cultural contexts of urban material ecologies

 Learning how to count